Comparison

 Which one should I pick if I do adventure sports? +

 For trekking at altitude, scuba diving, surfing or mountain biking, World Nomads is usually the stronger pick.
-Its plans grew up around adventure travel, the activity lists run long, and the Explorer tier reaches further into extreme pursuits with higher medical and evacuation limits.
-SafetyWing covers some recreational activity but excludes or caps many higher-risk sports, so check its list against what you actually plan to do before you lean on it.
-Either way, make sure your specific activity is named in the policy wording — not just implied.
+Its plans grew up around adventure travel, the activity lists run long (250+ on Standard, 300+ on Explorer), and the Explorer tier reaches further into extreme pursuits with higher medical and evacuation limits.
+SafetyWing covers everyday recreational activity, and a paid Adventure Sports add-on (about $10 per 4 weeks) extends it to 40+ pursuits like scuba and skydiving, so check whether what you plan to do is on the base list or needs the add-on before you lean on it.
+Either way, make sure your specific activity is named in the policy wording, not just implied.

 Last verified: